ROAD TO RESILIENCE

 THE ROAD TO RESILIENCE EXPERIENCE

-Road to Resilience is a collaborative peer-learning experience.
-Over the course of seven (7) monthly sessions, you’ll learn alongside other nonprofit leaders.
-You’ll share your experiences, puzzles, and financial practices.
-To keep things relevant to the cohort’s needs, we’ll solicit feedback and adapt the program as we go.
+Road to Resilience is a collaborative cohort learning experience.
+Over the course of eight (8) biweekly sessions, you’ll learn alongside other nonprofit financial leaders.
+You’ll share experiences and nonprofit financial practices with each other.
+Each session offers a balance of dialogue, engaging content, and real life application.
+To stay relevant to your cohort’s needs, we’ll solicit feedback and adapt the program as we go.

 Through this program, you’ll: